 About the listing

-Geelong’s historic Festival of Sails will celebrate its 177th anniversary this summer, with the three-day regatta running from Saturday, January 25th to Monday, January 27th, 2020.
+Geelong’s historic Festival of Sails will celebrate its 177th anniversary this summer, with the three-day regatta running each January.

 The Festival of Sails combines history with tradition; heritage with technology; tactics with teamwork; while entertainment and fine food waft across the ocean from a festival of shore based entertainment.